+If you own an Amazon Echo or Alexa-enabled device, you need to learn how to access your Amazon Privacy Hub.
 It seems that every day we learn about a new privacy scandal or data security lapse, and Amazon has certainly not been immune to such mishaps.
-One way that the company is trying to address these types of issues and allay public concern is through its Privacy Hub.
-Following is a brief description of what the Privacy Hub is, and how to use it.
+Following is a brief description of the Privacy Hub, how it benefits Alexa and Echo users, and how to use it.

 How does Amazon address user privacy?